Two-stage snow blowers contain solid steel augers that can scratch and chip concrete.

 As a result, two-stage snow blowers are designed NOT to touch the surface.
 If your snow blower is still hitting the surface or tossing gravel stones, the easiest solution is to purchase skid shoes.

-It purposely leaves behind a small film of snow in order to protect your concrete and snow blower.
+Skid shoes purposely leave behind a small film of snow in order to protect your concrete and snow blower.

 These small metal or composite attachments essentially act as a spacer between the bottom of your snow blower and your driveway.

-Non-abrasive skid shoes are made of a composite material.
+Non-abrasive skid shoes are made of a composite material and are also called poly skid shoes.
 They won't leave behind any marks, so they cost a little more.
 The composite skid shoes are reversible so they'll last twice as long.

 Rolling skid shoes are the most advanced and highest-performing skid shoes available for snow blowers.